 We literally live in a society where technology is everywhere and you see everyone being on their phones every day in public as well as we use our phones for pretty much anything.
-It’s literally the future guys!
-(I’m still waiting on those flying cars though).
-And with more newer versions of phones, pcs and tablets coming out, we get more released apps that suit our daily needs.
+With newer versions of phones, pcs and tablets coming out, we get more self-care apps released.

 One of those daily needs is self-care.
 We haven’t really been paying much attention to ourselves because we’re more focused on the inside scoop of the internet or rather, just using social media and game apps more often than the essentials.

 I wanted to do this post to share with you guys the self-care apps that I use in my daily life and how it helped contribute to my wellbeing even when I’m all stressed with the things around me.
 Now, some of these apps are apps that I use often but not always, however, they’re still helpful in any way.

 - 10 Best Efficient Productivity Apps (Free for iPhone & Android)

 - 6 Best Time Killer Apps To Kill Boredom

 - 101 List of Self-care Sunday Activities to do on Weekends

 The best thing about these apps is that they’re all FREE!
 Well I mean, some are freemium but the majority of them are free.